-Prosecutor: 3 people took turns shooting man to death
+74-year-old woman among 3 people who allegedly killed a man

 TRENTON, N.J.
-(AP) - A 74-year-old woman known as “Mama Dean” is among three people who allegedly took turns shooting a man to death inside a New Jersey laundromat.
+(AP) - A 74-year-old woman and a 15-year-old boy are among three people who allegedly took turns shooting a man to death inside a New Jersey laundromat.

-Mercer County prosecutors say 74-year-old Eudean McMillan, 37-year-old Darryl Parker and a 15-year-old boy have been charged in the slaying of 21-year-old Geovahnie FanFan in Trenton on Monday.
+Mercer County prosecutors say 74-year-old Eudean McMillan, 37-year-old Darryl Parker and the 15-year-old have been charged in the slaying of 21-year-old Geovahnie FanFan in Trenton on Monday.

-Authorities say the incident began after a group of people attacked Parker near the laundromat.
+Authorities say the confrontation began after a group of people attacked Parker near the laundromat.

-They say surveillance footage shows McMillian left the laundromat before the beating, then returned with a handgun she used to shoot at attackers.
-A 16-year-old boy was left injured.
+They say surveillance footage shows McMillan, known as “Mama Dean,” leaving the laundromat before the beating.
+She then returned with a handgun she used to shoot at attackers.

-Parker and the 15-year-old suspect then allegedly took turns firing at FanFan before all three fled the scene.
+Parker and the 15-year-old then allegedly took turns firing at FanFan before all three fled the scene.

-It’s not known if any of the suspects have retained attorneys.
+It’s not known if any of the suspects has retained an attorney.

 Sign up for Daily Newsletters